Skip to main content

 });

-Screen configuration settings in prismatic.init() can be overridden within a specific showMarketplace() or configureInstance() invocation. hideTabs properties are not merged if yo do this - the screenConfiguration settings in showMarketplace / configureInstance completely override the default settings in init.
+Screen configuration settings in prismatic.init() can be overridden within specific showMarketplace() or configureInstance() invocations.
+Note that hideTabs properties are not merged in this case - the screenConfiguration settings in showMarketplace / configureInstance completely override the default settings in init.

 Integration configuration detail screen

-The embedded SDK configuration allows you to fine-tune the user experience for accessing the integration configuration details screen.
-It includes the ability to prevent a marketplace user from accessing the detail screen.
-This is useful if you do not want your customer to access the Test, Executions, Monitors or Logs functionality.
+The embedded SDK configuration enables fine-tuning of the user experience for accessing the integration configuration details screen.
+It includes the ability to prevent marketplace users from accessing the detail screen, which is useful if you want to restrict access to the Test, Executions, Monitors, or Logs functionality.

-• allow-details Will redirect the marketplace user back to the marketplace listing after the user finishes the configuration wizard.
-When a user clicks on an integration from the marketplace listing, they will see a summary of the integration including the integration status.
-The user can manage the instances from the overflow menu at the bottom.
-"View Details" will open the full details integration screen.
-You can hide some UI elements of this page.
-This is the default behavior if no configuration is provided, starting in SDK version 2.0.0.
+• allow-details: Redirects the marketplace user back to the marketplace listing after completing the configuration wizard.
+When a user selects an integration from the marketplace listing, they see a summary of the integration including its status.
+Users can manage instances from the overflow menu at the bottom.
+"View Details" opens the full integration details screen.
+You can hide specific UI elements on this page.
+This is the default behavior in SDK version 2.0.0 and later if no configuration is provided.

-• disallow-details Will provide the same experience as the allow-details option described above.
-However, users will not have access to the details option from the overflow menu.
+• disallow-details: Provides the same experience as allow-details but removes the details option from the overflow menu.

-• always-show-details Will redirect the marketplace user to the full integration details screen after the integration has been configured or when an instance is selected from the marketplace listing.
+• always-show-details: Redirects the marketplace user to the full integration details screen after configuration or when selecting an instance from the marketplace listing.

 Inline configuration experience that allows marketplace users to access integration config details